 El Sheikh also promised that the irrigation and production costs will be reconsidered.

-The farmers will meet with PM Hamdok personally on Tuesday (today).
+The farmers will meet with PM Hamdok personally later today.

-The Gezira Scheme was begun by the British while the area was governed as part of Anglo-Egyptian Sudan (1899- 1956).
-The agricultural scheme, between the Blue and White Niles south of Khartoum, used to be one of the world’s largest irrigation projects.
+The El Gezira Agricultural Scheme, set up by the British between the Blue and White Niles south of Khartoum, used to be one of the world’s largest irrigation projects.
 Water from the Blue Nile was distributed through canals and ditches to tenant farms lying between the Blue and White Nile rivers.

 The El Gezira and El Managil Farmers Alliance launched a rally in Khartoum in end December last year, in commemoration of the founding of Sudan’s Farmers Union in December 1953.
 The demonstrators also demanded the El Gezira Agricultural Scheme to be revived.